MiSTer-devel/C64_MiSTer/README.md

 ## Usage

 ### Keyboard
-Due to the nature of the original C64 keyboard being substantially different from a modern keyboard, there is an option in the OSD menu to change between the original, position based keyboard and a symbolic one which is probably more comfortable for modern users.
+Due to the nature of the original C64 keyboard being substantially different from a modern keyboard, there is an option in the OSD menu to change between the original, position based keyboard ("Commodore") and a symbolic one ("PC") which is probably more comfortable for modern users.
 Some keys are just different regardless of the keyboard selected:
 * F2, F4, F6, F8, Left, and Up keys automatically activate Shift key.
 * F9  - arrow-up key (An actual character, does not move the cursor)
 * F10 - = key on the original, + key on the symbolic (numpad + also acts as a + key)